maxwu/cistat/README.md

   - [ ] Make Requests as plugins to extend with new py codes
   - [ ] Migrate to full/closer HATEOAS RESTful <br>
         HATEOAS guarantee backend the freedom of evolution but starts from endpoint(s) and deduce the following hyperlinks to trigger state transitions on resources
+  - [ ] Add Cli commands for cache stat and cache purge
+  - [ ] If server side is github and status code is 403, remind user if token is present.
+  - [ ] Provide a default Jinja2 template report for out-of-box using
+  - [X] Refine the package folder structure.

 #### Horizontal Stories